 Cropredy is a popular village, approx 4 miles north of Banbury, with excellent amenities.
 There is a village website which provides further information.

 The nearest facilities are at the Canal & River Trust yard on the offside of the canal, immediately south of Bridge 153.
-Facilities include a winding hole, drinking water, toilet, elsan disposal and rubbish disposal and are for the use of all boaters.
+Facilities include a winding hole, drinking water, toilet, elsan disposal and rubbish disposal and are for the use of all boaters and are provided by and under the control of the local waterway - They do not form part of the mooring agreement.

 This site is 200 metres long.
 A stone towpath runs between Bridges 153 and 154 with a narrow grass strip between the path and the hedge.